Interstate 73 in South Carolina: History

 In late 2003, the state decided to go with option three and started environmental impact studies in 2004.
 In February 2005, North and South Carolina made an agreement on the location of I-73's state crossing, which will parallel east of SC 38.
 Part of the agreement was that SCDOT would develop and construct the short section into North Carolina, while the North Carolina Department of Transportation (NCDOT) would construct a connector route to the Carolina Bays Parkway (SC 31) from North Carolina.
 By the end of 2006, what originally was planned to be "option three" became "option two" after a series of public meetings and completion of the impact studies; this was confirmed in 2007 with the northern half of I-73 (from I-95 to the North Carolina state line).
+A final decision on the preferred northern route was announced on July 19, 2007.
+The central route caused the least disruption to homes, farms, and wetlands.

 On May 30, 2006, SCDOT announced its preferred routing of I-73 between Myrtle Beach and I-95.
 I-73 will begin where SC 22 starts at US 17 near Briarcliffe Acres.
 It will then proceed northwest, crossing the proposed routing of I-74 (currently SC 31, the Carolina Bays Parkway).
 After passing Conway, I-73 will leave SC 22 at a new interchange to be constructed 2 mi west of US 701 and will then use a new highway to be built between SC 22 and SC 917 north of Cool Spring.
 I-73 will then use an upgraded SC 917 to cross the Little Pee Dee River.
 It will then proceed on a new freeway alignment between SC 917 and I-95 that would have an interchange with US 76 west of Mullins and then would proceed northwest to an exit with US 501 near Latta, passing that city to the south before intersecting I-95 near SC 38.

 In February 2008, the record of decision (ROD) for the final environmental impact statement (EIS) for the section of I-73 from I-95 to SC 22 was signed.
 An October 22, 2008, ceremony marked the signing of the ROD for the section from the North Carolina state line to I-95.